In this section

 Carers, John’s Campaign, and reasonable adjustments

 Involving carers can help to minimise distress and remove barriers to enable people to receive care.
 For example, being flexible to allow a Carer to stay longer or accompany someone in hospital would be a reasonable adjustment to support people living with dementia.
-More information for Carers about how we follow John’s Campaign is here.
+See more information for carers about how we follow John’s Campaign.

-This approach can also be used to support people with a sensory impairment or communication need, autistic people, people who experience anxiety or other mental health condition, people who have a learning disability and people with other disabilities or complex needs.
+This approach can also be used to support people with a sensory impairment or communication needs, autistic people, people who experience anxiety or other mental health conditions, people who have a learning disability, and people with other disabilities or complex needs.

-Please talk to the nurse in charge to plan for visiting outside of normal hours and overnight stays.
-Young Carers are not able to stay overnight.
+Please talk to the nurse in charge to plan for visiting outside of normal hours and to arrange overnight stays.
+Carers under the age of 18 are not able to stay overnight.

 Mealtimes and food